Kulen-student/nimit-repo/README.md

-HI, my name is nimit.
+HI, my name is Nimit.